m0wmt/audio-guestbook/README.md

 # audio-guestbook
 Audio guestbook for an upcoming wedding.
-Let guests leave a message so the bride and groom can relive the day and hear what their loved ones/friends had to say.
+Let guests leave a message so the bride and groom can relive the day and hear what their loved ones/friends had to say via an old BT rotary telephone (using a Teensy development board and a Teensy Audio board) to record messages to a micro SD card.

 This project is an update (VSCode + Platformio vs Arduino IDE) of the audio guestbook project by [Playful Technology](https://github.com/playfultechnology/audio-guestbook).

-Use an old rotary telephone and a Teensy 4.1 development board to record messages to an SD card.

 ## Requirements
 - Power switch to turn recorder on/off